focusedCoderr/cohort-notes/4.HTMLClass/notes.md

 - GET --> appends data in url. --> less safe --> data visible to attackers
 - POST --> puts data in the request --> safer than GET

+- 'required' attribute is used if a particular input field is compulsory to be filled

 - `<input type="text" name="brand">` --> name attribute is very important --> if you want to send the data of the input field to the backend --> you need name attribute --> the data is sent in key value pair and here the key is "brand" and value will be the data which user enters. --> If you don't give name attribute, the data of that field would not be sent because the key would be missing.

 - `<label for="brandname>Enter the name of the brand</label>